 For example, I encourage you to avoid stopping in a bus stop zone.
 Your intentions may be honorable, but when a Warrior or Cop stumbles by and sees your car in a bus stop zone, you will get a parking ticket.
 They can’t intuit how long you stopped in the bus stop zone and will err on the side of collecting $115.

-Please stay out of bus stop zones unless you are boarding a bus.
+Would you please stay out of bus stop zones unless you are boarding a bus?

-If you park in NYC, you gotta figure out the nuances of the no standing rules.
-Learn the rule and apply it correctly.
+If you park in NYC, you gotta figure out the nuances of the no-standing rules.
+To clarify, learn the rule and apply it correctly.